user search icon shopping cart icon 0 email icon email icon

 On the Warrior Diet, individuals eat some raw fruits and vegetables early in the day.
 Then, they "feast" on a large dinner of whole foods.

 This diet-and its name-derives from practices of ancient warriors.
 Like Warrior Dieters, these warriors ate little during the day.
 After all, during this time, they trained and battled enemies.
-When the day's battles were done, however, they enjoyed a large feast to prepare for the next day.
+However, when the day's battles were done, they enjoyed a large feast to prepare for the next day.

 In terms of food choices, the Warrior Diet is similar to the paleo diet.